S1NAPANAHI/Webcite-for-new-authors/ZOROASTERVERS_SHOP_GUIDE.md

 - Responsive breakpoints
 - Hover effects and transitions

-**Your Zoroasterverse Sacred Treasury is ready to inspire and captivate readers worldwide! 🔥✨**
+**Your Zoroastervers Sacred Treasury is ready to inspire and captivate readers worldwide! 🔥✨**

 *"Good Thoughts, Good Words, Good Deeds" - Zarathustra*